cassini1010/documentations/docs/pythonBuiltIns.md

 ## try-except-finally

-In try-except-finally, a peice of code is tried.
+In try-except-finally, a piece of code is tried.
 If exception occurs it can be caught in the except block.
 Finally block always get executed no matter what.

 ```python
 '''demo of finally'''